Carboxymethyl Cellulose Uses: 15 Real Applications in Food, Pharma & Industry

 High-viscosity CMC grades are typically preferred in topical applications to provide the appropriate consistency for skin application without excessive runniness.

-CMC (specifically 0.5% sodium carboxymethyl cellulose solution) is the active ingredient in numerous over-the-counter artificial tear products.
-In this application, CMC functions as a viscoelastic agent that mimics the mucin layer of natural tears, providing lubrication, moisture retention, and relief from dry eye symptoms.
+CMC, specifically in the form of a 0.5% sodium carboxymethyl cellulose solution, serves as the active ingredient in numerous over-the-counter artificial tear products, and it therefore helps lubricate and protect the eyes.
+In addition, in this application, CMC functions as a viscoelastic agent that mimics the mucin layer of natural tears, thereby providing lubrication, retaining moisture, and relieving dry eye symptoms.

 At higher molecular weights and DS values, CMC is used as a matrix former in controlled-release tablet formulations, where it creates a swellable polymer network that slows API diffusion and extends the duration of drug release.